Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course: Curriculum Design

-\emph{Intro to Measurement} met for two hours once weekly for a 14-week semester with 10 students and two graduate student co-instructors.
-Consistent with the diversity-oriented mission of Compass~\cite{Albanna2013}, the students were from diverse backgrounds~(Table~\ref{tab:0}).
-The course was designed for the students to spend an additional three hours per week on average outside of class completing individual and group assignments, data analysis, participating in online discussions, completing weekly self-reflections, and working on final projects.
-The three main learning objectives of the course were for students to: (1) understand the relationship between theoretical models and experimental measurements, (2) become fluent with data analysis techniques, including uncertainty estimation and error propagation, and (3) develop lifelong learning skills.
-Following the Compass tradition~\cite{Albanna2013}, the pedagogical approach employed in \emph{Intro to Measurement} was influenced by \emph{Complex Instruction}~\cite{Cohen1997}, a set strategies to promote equity in heterogeneous classrooms, and \emph{Modeling Instruction}~\cite{Brewe2008,Desbien2002}, a model-centric approach to teaching and learning physics.
+met for two hours once weekly for a 14-week semester (28 hours total) with 10 students and two graduate student co-instructors.
+The course was designed for students to spend an additional three hours per week working on assignments outside of class (42 hours total).
+Two major objectives of the course were for students to engage in:

-Throughout the course, an emphasis was placed on quantifying uncertainty as a means to help students learn to iteratively improve the experimental apparatus, data-taking procedure, and theoretical models.
-Classroom activities centered around collaborative group work, with students constructing, testing, and refining theoretical models.
-In the process, students used multiple representations of the relevant physics, including geometric, algebraic, and graphical representations~\cite{Brewe2008}.
-Activities were designed to have multiple access points in order to support students from diverse backgrounds~(Table~\ref{tab:0}) and varying levels of academic preparation (\emph{e.g.}, the exploration activities described in Subsection~\ref{subsec:TE} below) .
-The course culminated in the production of a public artifact describing students' research projects (c.f., Ref.~\cite{Papert1991}).
-In lieu of traditional exams, we gauged students' understanding through self-reflections and participation in final research projects.

-Instructors facilitated peer-interactions, guiding student learning by asking questions, seeding ideas, encouraging all students to participate, and providing mini-lessons when groups reached an impasse they could not resolve~\cite{Cohen1997, Desbien2002}.
-The \emph{Think-Pair-Share} technique~\cite{Lyman1981} allowed students to think about problems individually before tackling them with their peers.
-To help students manage their own groupwork, students took on specific roles: mediator, planner, recorder, and timekeeper~\cite{Cohen1997}.
-Groups then used small whiteboards to document their ideas and share them with the rest of the class~\cite{Desbien2002}.
-These activities were designed to foster a supportive learning community; students formed bonds by working together on challenging, open-ended problems and by sharing their personal struggles and accomplishments with each other~\cite{Albanna2013}.

-In addition, students completed weekly reflection assignments that, along with instructor feedback~\cite{Hattie2007}, provided the students with opportunity and the necessary guidance to develop lifelong learning skills (c.f., Ref.~\cite{Zimmerman2002}).
-These reflections, along with class discussions about measurements of growth as a learner, were aimed at helping the students adopt a growth mindset~\cite{Dweck2006}.
-Furthermore, the supportive, trusting relationships that formed between students and instructors through this kind of activity have been shown to promote student persistence in physical science majors~\cite{Seymour1997, NCES2011}.

-The three main components of the course~(Fig.~\ref{fig:1}) are detailed in this section: (1) an eight-week thermal expansion experiment~\cite{Dounas-Frazer2013AJP}, (2) a seven-week independent research project, and (3) weekly self-reflection assignments.
-We provide details about student outcomes, including students' iterative refinements, in Section~\ref{sec:results}.